Presentation

 What are the working groups?

-These working groups can internal (only for EDA members), external (organized by a third party, with the participation of EDA delegates), or a mix of both types (organized by EDA and open to other participants, such as related stakeholders, partner organizations,…).
+These working groups can be internal (only for EDA members), external (organized by a third party, with the participation of EDA delegates), or a mix of both types (organized by EDA and open to other participants, such as related stakeholders, partner organizations,…).

 Depending on their lifecycle, the working groups can be permanent or temporary.